 Maybe enrollment has dipped, inquiries are down, or web traffic is lower than you’d like.
-There are many warning signs of a poor website, and it’s easy to quickly jump to the conclusion that your only solution is to make a fresh start.
-But it’s possible there are smaller, less costly improvements that can be made to optimize your existing website
+A complete website overhaul isn’t your only option.
+There are smaller, less costly improvements that can be made to optimize your existing website

 We enlisted Adam Dince, director of digital experiences at Collegis Education, to help us lay out all of the considerations schools should make when evaluating the need for a new website.
 Keep reading to see what he has to say.